com-lihaoyi/mainargs/readme.md

 of useful configuration values:

-- `allowPositional: Boolean`: allows you to pass CLI arguments "positionally" without the `--name` of the parameter being provided, e.g. `./mill testhello -f hello --my-num 3 --bool` could be called via `./mill testhello hello 3 --bool`.
+- `allowPositional: Boolean`: allows you to pass CLI arguments "positionally" without the `--name` of the parameter being provided, e.g. `./mill example.hello -f hello --my-num 3 --bool` could be called via `./mill example.hello hello 3 --bool`.
 Defaults to `false`

 - `allowRepeats: Boolean`: allows you to pass in a flag multiple times, and